Top local movers for Columbus to Laredo moves

 - Laredo is considered to be safer than Columbus with a safety index of 63.77 vs Columbus’s 27.82.

-Other things to consider for your Columbus vs. Laredo move
+Other things to consider for your Columbus to Laredo move

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
 Make sure the moving company you use has a license before hiring.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Laredo.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Laredo without delay.
+You can select your official move date when completing the form.
+Start the process here.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.